Service Experience in Developing World Health Care

-Foreign GME Scholarship Grants of $2,000 are available.
+International GME funds of $2,000 are available.
 Other funds for travel, living expenses, etc., must be raised by the recipient.
 The service must be completed within one calendar year after the grant is awarded.
-Grant recipients who are unable to make their planned trip within the one year period will be required to return the grant monies, but will be eligible to re-apply for future grants.
+Grant recipients who are unable to make their planned trip within the one-year period will be required to return the grant monies, but will be eligible to re-apply for future grants.

 Source of Funds

-The American Osteopathic Colleges of Ophthalmology and Otolaryngology-Head and Neck Surgery Foundation, Inc. Foreign GME Scholarship Grant Fund.
+The American Osteopathic Colleges of Ophthalmology and Otolaryngology-Head and Neck Surgery Foundation, Inc. International GME Fund.